heehoo-34/lincoln-wlax-26/README.md

 [MORE INSTRUCTIONS PENDING. sorry guys i live a busy life] <br>

 <b>Possible Improvements</b> <br>
-25/26: make images work on mobile, replace background images with higher quality (we didn't take a lot of pics this year)
+25/26: make the text less obtrusive on mobile, replace background images with higher quality pictures, purchase a domain that doesn't have my dumb github username in it
 </ul>